Artisans of the Valley Logo Hand Crafted Custom Woodworking

 Only furniture made prior to 1840 is a true "antique."
 These pieces are hand made, works of art crafted by hand even when made in factory settings.
 Carving is crisp, joints are hand fit, and finishes were hand rubbed.
 It is not only the age of the pieces, however, that gives it value, but the greatness of the design, construction, and carving.
 Artisans carries on the tradition of fine craftsmanship of the great periods, reproducing period pieces of antique quality.

-Around 1840 machines started taking over; the industrial revolution in full force and the desire for quanity over quality deteriorated construction methods.
+Around 1840 machines started taking over; the industrial revolution in full force and the desire for quantity over quality deteriorated construction methods.
 The use of screws, poor glues, and designs taking ease of assembly ahead of form.
-Recently these machine made pieces have peaked in value as collectables.
-Their designs loosely taken from the great periods, their basic form fits into modern decor and their still managable price tags allow a wider market.
+Recently these machine made pieces have peaked in value as collectibles.
+Their designs loosely taken from the great periods, their basic form fits into modern decor and their still manageable price tags allow a wider market.

 TheConciseHistoryofEarlyAmericanFurniture.PDF